-Return to Citation
+- Return to Citation

->

-> Our distance measurements begin at a specific point in Diamante.
-The point that we are using is located at the coordinates of 36.9325, -106.8170 [Map].
+Our distance measurements begin at a specific point in Diamante.
+The point that we are using is located at these GPS coordinates - Latitude: 36.9325, Longitude: -106.8170 [Map].
 The coordinates for Diamante have been provided by the Geographic Names Information System (GNIS).

->

-> - Return to Citation
+- Return to Citation